Erotemic/ubelt/README.rst

 PRs are welcome.
 If you have a utility function that you think is useful then write a PR.
 I'm likely to respond promptly.

-Also check out my other projects:
+Also check out my other projects (many of which are powered by ubelt):

 -  ProgIter https://github.com/Erotemic/netharn
 -  mkinit https://github.com/Erotemic/mkinit